Vicki Wickham: Career

 Wickham was an assistant producer of the 1960s British television show Ready Steady Go!, and was fashion consultant for the short-lived The Mod's Monthly magazine, first issued in March 1964 by Albert Hand Publications, and edited by Mark Burns.
-However she is probably best known as the manager of well-known pop/soul acts Dusty Springfield and Labelle.
+However, she is probably best known as the manager of Dusty Springfield and Labelle.

 Wickham co-wrote (with Simon Napier-Bell) the English lyrics to Springfield's only British No. 1 hit, "You Don't Have to Say You Love Me", adapted from the Italian song "Io che non vivo senza te".
 With Penny Valentine, she co-wrote Dancing with Demons: The Authorised Biography of Dusty Springfield.

 Wickham is gay, but has said that her sexuality was never a problem, stating that she "wasn't out in the 60s.
 I didn't know what I was, really.
 Everyone knew I was gay, but we were so unpolitically conscious".
 In 2012 she told BBC radio listeners: "I found somebody in 1970 and have been with her ever since.
 I wouldn't swap it for the world."

 Her long-term partner is the musician Nona Hendryx.